 Nobody probably believed that more than my darling partner of 7+ years, of whom I have written so much in this blog.
 With a monthly salary of slightly more than 20,000 baht (about US$560) he managed to add five or six platinum credit cards to a wallet already bulging with plastic.
 Offers from banks seemed to come every two or three weeks.
 For him and millions of others, these opportunities to have more stuff with money that had not been earned yet was like winning the lottery.
 Greed is probably a stronger human trait than restraint.
 We all love to have something for nothing and contemplating the future is not a behavior that Thai society teaches its children.

 Before long the cards were all charged to their limits and he was depending on the new cards to pay off the old ones.
 Over a few months he secretly helped himself to a very significant sum of the company's money, and had one final orgy of partying.
 Within days of his thirty-fifth birthday, his hopeless life collapsed, buried under the debris of his own debt.

 The real crime here was and continues to be committed by the banks.
 Issuing credit cards to people who can not possibly pay their bills is like ... well, ... giving mortgages to people who are not in a position to afford to repay them.
 Those in debt are enslaved forever.
 If you suffered through Latin classes you have probably already figured out that "mortgage" literally means "death pledge."

 Death is not new to me, but this is an episode in my life I had not counted on.
 That is how big life-changing events seem to happen.
-I will survive, although I have been left practically bankrupt.
+Actually, I am not sure how I will survive this on top of all the other shit that has come my way in the Land of Smiles.
 But maybe I still have one last book in me after all.
 And there is probably a bake sale in my future.